riatelab/geotoolbox/doc_index.md

 ### TODO

 - dataformat: a main function for data handling
-- join: to join two datasets with an id
+- join: to join two datasets or more with an id.
+Si doublon : message d'erreur.
+- compare : to test join ?.
 - map: in data handling
 - clipantimeridien ??
 - clip
 - buffer- le rewind de geos
+- function table to display attribute table in html.
+If geojson, add a colum geom type or other.
+Just head or all with sliders ? nb as options ?

 TODO : groupby
 keys = []